fongc123/notes/Machine Learning/Introduction.md

 Internally, PyTorch accumulates gradients in each epoch.
 Thus, the parameter gradients must be set to zero before starting the next epoch with `optimizer.zero_grad()`.

+The <span style = "color:lightblue">learning rate</span> is the step size at each iteration while moving towards a minimum in a loss function.
+A small learning rate requires many iterations before reaching the minimum point, while a large learning rate swiftly reaches it.
+Too large of a learning rate causes drastic updates which lead to divergent behaviour.

 ## Classification

 A classification model (a <span style = "color:lightblue">classifier</span>) takes as input <span style = "color:lightblue">non-class attribute values</span> and returns a <span style = "color:lightblue">class value</span>.
 Several classification algorithms include **decision tree**, **rule-based**, **Bayesian**, **neural networks**, **support vector machines (SVM)**, and ***k*-nearest neighbors (KNN)**.

+### Accuracy

 A <span style = "color:lightblue">confusion matrix</span> is a tool to analyze how well a classifier can recognize tuples of different classes.